Behavioral Health and Social Psychology Lab

 Laura Gadzik

-Laura Gadzik, class of 2008, graduated with a B.A. in psychology and a minor in art.
+Laura Gadzik, class of 2008, graduated with a BA in psychology and a minor in art.
 She actually graduated a semester early and is working simultaneously as a youth care counselor and a child and adolescent treatment specialist at two different agencies in Portland.
 She is also a skilled jewelry craftswoman and sells her work on the internet.
 You should visit her web site at www.wanderlustre.etsy.com.

 Nicolia Eldred-Skemp